TomDDG/ZXPicoMD/Code/README.md

 # Code Section

 The following section details how I developed the code, the challenges and decisions made.
-Although not a dump of the entire code you should be able to build your own version from the details within.
+Although not a dump of the entire code you should, once I've finished, be able to build your own version from the details within.

 To jump to a specific section click on the links below